 - Contacts: Upon conversion, it is time to track them in a single database that allows you to analyze your interactions.
 Once you understand your interactions, you have the information needed to optimize your future exchanges to attract, convert, close, and delight your clients more effectively.

 Stage Three: Close

 You have your visitors' attention and actively convert the right leads.
 Now you'll need to turn these leads into clients.
 The following set of marketing tools helps you close the right leads at the right times:

 - Email: Once your visitor becomes a lead, targeted emails that provide insightful, relevant content can build trust with a prospect and prepare them to take the next step.

-- CRM Integration: Determine how well your marketing and business development personnel are working together to ensure leads are closing by integrating a client relationship management (CRM) solution that provides the reporting you need to determine efficacy.
+- CRM Integration: Determine how well your marketing and business development personnel are working to ensure leads are closing by integrating a client relationship management (CRM) solution that provides the reporting you need to determine efficacy.